 An introduction to live coding real-time music and visuals for absolute beginners.
 No knowledge of programming required, only a desire to express yourself creatively!

-During this 2-day workshop you will receive a crash-course into the world of live coding – programming languages that allow you to create expressive algorithmic music and visuals live.
-You’ll learn to create music or visuals and different forms of live coding collaboration.
-You’ll also have the opportunity to perform and improvise with code on stage in a live jam session.
+During this 2-day workshop you will receive a crash-course into the exciting world of live coding – programming languages that allow you to create expressive algorithmic music and visuals live and in the moment.
+You’ll learn to create electronic music and mesmerizing visuals, as well as different ways to collaborate with others and to share your work.
+Topping off the workshop, you’ll have an opportunity to perform and improvise with code live as part of a livestream concert on Eulerroom.

 The workshop will be led by Saskia Freeke and Timo Hoogland, and focus on two popular live coding languages: Mercury (for music) and Hydra (for live visuals).
-The workshop offers sequential mini-workshops focusing on music and visual coding.
+The workshop is structured as a sequence of hour-long mini-workshops focusing on specific aspects of music, visuals and collaborative tools.
 The focus of the first day will be to get you to a point where you are able to creatively express yourself using one of these languages.
 The second day will focus on how to perform collaboratively with your code using different platforms for live streaming and co-performing, as well as help you work towards coming up with a compositional strategy for a live performance.

 Workshop Requirements for Participants